-The purpose of evaluation in practicum courses is to provide data so that judgments can be made about student development in core competency areas.
-This information also allows faculty to assess the program overall, providing information about the strengths and weaknesses of different training elements of the BU SPP.
+The purpose of evaluation in practicum courses is to provide data regarding practicum student development in core competency areas.
+This information also provides information for faculty to assess the program overall, providing information about the strengths and weaknesses of different training elements of the BU SPP.
 Consequently, evaluation methods are used to assess the PSs progress as well as to further develop and improve the BU SPP.
 Please see the program-relevant form located in the Appendix.